qiao-xin/Scripts_for_GB/compute_pearson_r/README.md

 # A pipeline used to compute Pearson's correlation coefficient

-This pipeline can be used to compute Pearson's coorelation coefficient (*r*) between expression profiles of gene pairs derived from different modes of gene duplication.
+This pipeline can be used to compute Pearson's coorelation coefficient (*r*) between expression profiles of duplicate gene pairs derived from different modes of gene duplication.
 Meanwhile, this pipeline can automatically generate 10,000 random gene pairs and compute *r* values for them.

 | | |
 | --- | --- |